 There is a small menu ribbon on the result page which has the tabs -Size, Top 50, Size Dist, Modified, and Type.
 The Size tab shows the size of the selected drive, Top 50 tab shows the files occupying the maximum space.
 Size Dist shows how much of your storage space is occupied by files of a certain size.
 For example, you will know how many files are of size 1GB-4GB, or 4GB-16 GB or how many of them are more than 16 GB etc. So, basically, you know the largest and smallest sizes of files stored on the specific drive.

 The Modified tab shows how often you are modifying your files.
-So, now you know how many files you haven’t changed in the last how many years.
-However, you just get to know the figures and won’t really be able to check the files and folders which you haven’t modified for long.
+So, now you know how many files you haven’t changed in the last many years.
+However, you get to know the figures and won’t really be able to check the files and folders which you haven’t modified for long.

-Then comes the Types tab which obviously shows the file type or the format of files occupying the storage space.
+Then comes the Types tab which shows the file type or the format of files occupying the storage space.
 So, you know how much of space is occupied by your movies, your music files, image files, etc.

 So, overall, JDiskReport is a nice tool to keep track of all your PC directories and drives.
 I wish it had a feature to view or delete the files from the program itself.
 Before you download the tool, make sure you have Java installed on your PC or else it won’t work.
 Download it here and see how you like it.